Thomasjkeel/jsmetrics/README.rst

   :align: center
   :alt: Example of jet core algorithm from M11

 *Example output of the jet core algorithm from Manney et al. 2011.
-The cores shown are of a windspeed slice at 32E longitude at 12:00 on 1st January 2024.
+The cores shown are extracted from a windspeed slice at 32E longitude at 12:00 on 1st January 2024.
 Data is 6-hourly ERA5 1000-50 hPa u-v-wind.*

 **Compare algorithms for jet stream core detection:**